switch120/angular-dungeon-master/angular/README.md

     * Fire - `space`
     * Switch projectile - `x`

+## TileMaps
+Each "level" is built using a Tilemap editor, which embeds a spritesheet used to render the tiles or individual sprites/frames.
+The demo Tilemap ( [dungeon_1.tmx](../tilemaps/dungeon_1.tmx) ) was built using [Tiled Tilemap Editor](https://www.mapeditor.org/) and embeds an open-source spritesheet that was downloaded from [Open Game Art](https://opengameart.org/content/dungeon-crawl-32x32-tiles).
+Use in production at your own risk!

 ## Building the App

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.